open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

-**Note:** If you are not running on GCP, you still need to choose a [GCP zone or region](https://cloud.google.com/compute/docs/regions-zones) to send telemetry to by setting cloud.availability_zone or cloud.region.
+**Note:** If you are not running on GCP, you still need to choose a [GCP zone or region](https://cloud.google.com/compute/docs/regions-zones) to send telemetry to by setting `cloud.availability_zone` or `cloud.region`.

-If running on Kubernetes, it is recommended to additionally set k8s.pod.name, `k8s.namespace.name`, and `k8s.container.name` using the `k8sattributes` processor.
+If running on Kubernetes, it is recommended to additionally set `k8s.pod.name`, `k8s.namespace.name`, and `k8s.container.name` using the `k8sattributes` processor.

 If you are getting "duplicate timeseries encountered" errors, it is likely because